Think big. Don’t pay big.

 Michigan Achievement Scholarship

 The Michigan Achievement Scholarship provides renewable scholarships for undergraduate students who graduate from high school in Michigan with a diploma, certificate of completion, or achieved a high school equivalency certificate in 2023 or after.
-You must demonstrate financial need when you complete the Free Application for Federal Student Aid (FAFSA) by having an Expected Family Contribution (EFC) of $25,000 or less.
+You must complete the Free Application for Federal Student Aid (FAFSA).
+You must also be enrolled full-time within 15 months of completing high school or GED and be a MI resident and have been for at least 1 year.

 For additional award eligibility requirements, please visit MI Student Aid